 Patron:

-Ragen has been a supporter of many musical organizations over the years.
-For almost a decade he has served on the board of St. Louis Cathedral Concerts, which brings artists from across the world to perform in the unique setting of the Cathedral Basilica of St. Louis.
+St. Louis Cathedral Concerts, which brings artists from across the world to perform in the unique setting of the Cathedral Basilica of St. Louis.
 Ragen has also supported the Cathedral’s liturgical music program and underwritten the restoration of the organ in the St. Cecelia Chapel and the installation of a new console for the Cathedral’s Great Kilgen Organ.
 That console, which was originally installed in St. Bartholomew’s Church in New York City, is now the only five-manual organ console in Missouri.
+He also underwrote the installation of a new pipe organ in the Chapel of St. Joseph at Kenrick-Glennon Seminary in St. Louis.
 One of the avowed goals of Professor Richard Loucks, who taught survey of music courses at Pomona College, was to make clear to the future vestrymen and parish council members in his classes the difference between real organs and the sound-making contraptions sometimes substituted for them by parsimonious congregations.
 Ragen hopes that the professor’s spirit accepts these instruments as tributes to his years of teaching.

 Ragen has also commissioned several original compositions.